 Farzin Ahmadi

-Healthcare Management, Healthcare Operations Analytics & Optimization
+Healthcare Management, AI in Healthcare and Policy, Operations Analytics & Optimization

 Assistant Professor, Towson University